 Permits are required for all overnight bivouacs, but are not required for day climbs.
 Bivy reservations can be made in advance for the most popular climbs.
 All permits must be picked up at the Zion Canyon Visitor Center the day before or the day of your climb.

 Tube or bag human waste and carry it out.
 Do not drop your waste or leave it behind in any way.

-Commercial guiding is not permitted in the Zion Wilderness, which includes all Zion climbs.
+Commercial guiding is not allowed in the Zion Wilderness, which includes all Zion climbs.

 The National Park Service does not inspect, maintain, or repair bolts and other climbing equipment anywhere in the park.
 Make sure your climb is adequately protected by visually inspecting any pre-existing bolts or fixed pins.
 Your safety is your responsibility.